liuzhe821/nyc-taxi-data/README.md

 ##### 7. Website work and further analysis

+The files for this section are located in the static_resources/ folder (CSS/JS) and analysis/website_analysis/ folder (SQL).

 LIBRARIES/RESOURCES USED: The map is generated with the [Leaflet.js library](http://leafletjs.com/).
 Charts are generated using [Google Charts](https://developers.google.com/chart/).
 Show/hide arrows on the bottom right corner map are [Google Material Design Icons](https://material.io/icons/).